Universite-Gustave-Eiffel/geodev-logicout/README.md

 # Instructions
 ## Preparation of the environement
 ...
-The dependencies of the project are on the file 'requirements.txt/yml'
+The dependencies of the project are on the file `requirements.txt/yml`

 ## Prepare the data
-Run once the file prep_data.py to create two CSVs containing all the data necessary to run the algorithm to find the mutualisations (those files will be stored in the  'data/raw' folder).
+Run once the file prep_data.py to create two CSVs containing all the data necessary to run the algorithm to find the mutualisations (those files will be stored in the  `data/raw` folder).

 This script will take as input the files .csv from logicout's database and make spatial and attributaires joins between tables to filter the data by entry, user and localization.

-For the purpose of this study we will only use the file 'simulations_reel_gdf.csv' , that contains the selected data of 1096 simulations made in the Logicout application.
+For the purpose of this study we will only use the file `simulations_reel_gdf.csv` , that contains the selected data of 1096 simulations made in the Logicout application.

 # Licence